eficode-academy/github-actions-katas/labs/setup.md

 ![hello-world](../img/hello-world.png)

-- The file should look like this:
+- The file `.github/workflows/main.yaml` should have the following workflow:

 ``` yaml
 # This is a basic workflow to help you get started with Actions